-Universal Credit is a new single payment introduced by the government for people who are looking for work or on a low income.
+Universal Credit is a single payment introduced by the government for people who are looking for work or on a low income.
 It replaces six other benefits including Housing Benefit, Income-based Jobseekers Allowance, Income-related Employment and Support Allowance, Income Support and Child Tax Credit and Working Tax Credit.

 Universal Credit payments are paid directly to you into your bank account each month.
-It usually takes around six weeks before the first payment of Universal Credit is received.
+However, it usually takes around five weeks before the first payment of Universal Credit is received.

 You can apply for Universal Credit if you are in full-time or part-time work, unemployed or sick, disabled, a carer, living on your own, part of a couple or a single parent.